All Episodes

 Nadler's Judiciary Committee.

-Oh, they're they want to go after Barr.
+Oh, they want to go after Barr.

 You know what they're afraid of?